Ferdowsi University of Mashhad: School of Letters and Humanities

-Founded in 1955, the School of Letters and Humanities offers graduate and postgraduate degrees in the fields of the Persian language and literature, English language and literature, Arabic language and literature, French language and literature, Russian language and literature, geography, Iranian history, social sciences, and linguistics.
+Founded in 1955, the School of Letters and Humanities offers graduate and postgraduate degrees in the fields of Persian language and literature, English language and literature, Arabic language and literature, French language and literature, Russian language and literature, geography, Iranian history, social sciences, and linguistics.
 The Faculty has 83 academic members, 4500 undergraduate and 500 graduate students.
 The departments offer B.A., M.A., and PhD programs.
 Moreover, the Department of Persian Language and Literature is designated by the Iranian Ministry of Science, Research and Technology, as a Center of Excellence in Ferdowsi Studies.

 School of Economics and Business Administration

-Founded in 1987, the Faculty of Economics and Business Administration has 53 faculty members and 2146 students.
-The programs offered at the Bachelor's, Master's and Ph.D. levels are Economic Science, Law, Accounting, Political Science, and Management.
+Founded in 1988, the Faculty of Economics and Administrative Sciences has 53 faculty members and 2146 students.
+The programs offered at the Bachelors, Masters and Ph.D. levels are Economic Science, Law, Accounting, Political Science, and Management.

 The Research Center for the Economy of Eastern Iran and Neighboring Countries was established in 2006 for the purpose of conducting research into the economy of Iran and the neighboring countries.
 The Center has 11 economics specialists engaged in research projects.

-Majors and programs offered in the Faculty of Economics:
+Majors and programs offered in the Faculty of Economics are: